PecanProject/betydb-documentation/about_betydb.md

 # About BETYdb: Database Description and User's Guide

-This wiki describes the purpose, design, and use of the Biofuel Ecophysiological Traits and Yields database (BETYdb) and the Ruby on Rails web application that serves as a front end (also referred to as BETYdb).
+This book describes the purpose, design, and use of the Biofuel Ecophysiological Traits and Yields database (BETYdb) and the Ruby on Rails web application that serves as a front end (also referred to as BETYdb).
 The BETYdb database contains plant trait and yield data that supports research, forecasting, and